Chartini/morepi-rails/README.md

 - Batch AJAX request processing.
 - Reference previous items in a batch: {{{responses.0.author}}}
 - Placeholders in your json for automatically assigned identifiers: \_\_\_id\_\_\_
-- Sample client in CoffeeScript or JavaScript.
+- Sample client in CoffeeScript (see Django version for JS code, or just view the emitted source in your browser).

 **What's the catch?**